-The scoring of the goal by Team B nullifies the original minor penalty being served by Team A. The penalty to the Team A goalkeeper for throwing the stick (which would have resulted in a Penalty Shot), is now assessed as a minor penalty and served by a player who was on the ice at the time of the infraction.
+The scoring of the goal by Team B nullifies the original minor penalty being served by Team A. The penalty to the Team A goalkeeper for throwing their stick (which would have resulted in a Penalty Shot), is now assessed as a minor penalty and served by a player who was on the ice at the time the play is stopped and the penalty assessed.
 Rule 53.2 (see also Rule 15.4).